MicrochipTech/unicens-linux-daemon/cfg/README.md

 This means for the example above, that the remaining bandwidth for audio/ video streaming on an INICnet technology 50utp network is 36 bytes (116 bytes - 80 bytes).

 Setting the _AsyncBandwidth_ to 0 is allowed.
 In this case no Ethernet communication is possible, and all bandwidth is available for audio and video streaming.
-Setting  the _AsyncBandwidth_ to the maximum possible value (here 116 bytes) is allowed.
-In this case the Ethernet channel is running with the full speed, but no streaming is possible.
+Setting  the _AsyncBandwidth_ to the maximum possible value (here 116 bytes or 372 bytes) is allowed.
+In this case the asynchronous channel (also called Packet Channel of the INICnet) is running with the full speed, but no streaming is possible.

 Beside of using the asynchronous channel, there are dedicated streaming channels to transport audio and video data.
 They also use the same metric "bytes within 48 kHz" as their bandwidth configuration.